rossetti/KSLBook/docs/04-Chapter4.md

 is exponentially distributed with a mean that is the reciprocal of the rate of occurrence for the events.
 For simplicity, this example simulates a Poisson process with rate 1 arrival per unit time.
 Thus, the mean time between events is 1.0 time unit.
-In this case the action is very simple, incrementing a counter that is tracking the number of events that have occurred.
+In this case the action is very simple, increment a counter that is tracking the number of events that have occurred.

 The code for this example is as follows.